YusukeIwaki/playwright-ruby-client/README.md

 [![Gem Version](https://badge.fury.io/rb/playwright-ruby-client.svg)](https://badge.fury.io/rb/playwright-ruby-client)

-# playwright-ruby-client

-A Ruby client for Playwright driver.
+# 🎭 Playwright client for Ruby

 Note: Currently, this Gem is just a PoC (Proof of Concept).
 If you want to develop browser-automation for Chrome with Ruby, consider using [puppeteer-ruby](https://github.com/YusukeIwaki/puppeteer-ruby).
 The list of the available APIs of playwright-ruby-client is [here](./docs/api_coverage.md)